 The days of fuel stations being about fuel collection alone are long gone.
 Customers love the fact that they can fuel their cars and pick up groceries, supplies, meals (and more) all at the same time.
 Meaning that (particularly with more people working from home) well-located fuel stops with plenty of parking, Wifi and upmarket amenities are fast becoming the daily go-to’s for local consumers.
 Some fuel stations are even offering “hot desks” so people can work in a comfortable environment that feels less like a fuel station and more like a trendy office on the go.

 2. Quick and contact-free journeys

 Between Covid and a general rise in expectations, customers are demanding a contactless experience that is as instantaneous and seamless as possible.
-In the service station industry this means contactless payment methods, self-service kiosks to facilitate fast ordering and check-outs, clear electronic labelling so customers can swipe, pay and check out on their own as well as drive-throughs and curb pick-ups.
-All of these then facilitated by the choice of both on and offline purchases.
+In the service station industry, this means contactless payment methods, self-service kiosks to facilitate fast ordering and check-outs, clear electronic labelling so customers can swipe, pay and check out on their own as well as drive-throughs and curb pick-ups.
+All of these are then facilitated by the choice of both on and offline purchases.
 In very advanced forecourts internationally, cloud-based omnichannel technology links all these fuel station systems, sites and network owners and even uses number plate recognition software to power digital loyalty systems and prevent fraud.

 3. All eyes on sustainability

 Environmental issues are now mainstream and all eyes are on planet sustainability.
 This means that oil and petrol companies are concerned too.
 This is leading to more stringent international regulations on emissions.
 Now fuel station owners are looking ahead and getting their infrastructures ready for alternative fuels like CNG, LPG, EV and other “green” services.
 This is also extending into periphery policies with paperless operations and mobile loyalty programs.

 4. Increase in cybersecurity